Hate speech laws by country: Estonia

 Estonia has not enacted any criminal legislation regarding hate speech.

 In November 2020, the European Union started infringement proceedings against Estonia because it had not adopted laws against hate speech.

 In December 2020, the Estonian Parliament voted to reject a bill submitted by the Reform Party to criminalize hate speech.

-In April 2022, symbols of "hate and aggression" were temporarily banned around strategic dates commemorating Russian victory in world war 2, but paragraphs concerning hate speech itself were not accepted due to Estonia's strong free speech laws still on the books.
+In April 2022, symbols of "hate and aggression" were temporarily banned around strategic dates commemorating Russian victory in World War II, but paragraphs concerning hate speech itself were not accepted due to Estonia's strong free speech laws still on the books.
 The law concerning symbols was later made permanent if they are used publicly to support the relevant groups, while hate speech remains legal as long as it does not directly call to violence or discrimination.

 Europe

 The Council of Europe sponsored "No Hate Speech" movement actively raises awareness about hate speech, in order to help combat the problem.
 While Article 10 of the European Convention on Human Rights does not prohibit criminal laws against revisionism such as denial or minimization of genocides or crimes against humanity, as interpreted by the European Court of Human Rights (ECtHR), the Committee of Ministers of the Council of Europe went further and recommended in 1997 that member governments "take appropriate steps to combat hate speech" under its Recommendation R (97) 20.
 The ECtHR does not offer an accepted definition for "hate speech" but instead offers only parameters by which prosecutors can decide if the "hate speech" is entitled to the protection of freedom of speech.

 A growing awareness of this topic has resulted from educational programs in schools, which has enhanced reporting of hate speech incidences.
 The Council of Europe also created the European Commission against Racism and Intolerance, which has produced country reports and several general policy recommendations, for instance against antisemitism and intolerance against Muslims.